Today I have an easy and festive holiday beverage for you, orange hot chocolate!

 - It’s easy to change the flavors.
 If chocolate and orange is not your thing. you can use any flavored dark chocolate candy bar or bars.
 Just remember that this recipe is by weight, so make sure you’re using the same amount for your drink.
 For reference, chocolate oranges weigh about 5 1/2 ounces.

-TIP: Do choose a dark chocolate chocolate orange (or bar) to melt into your milk.
-Either that or reinforce the chocolaty-ness with a spoonful of cocoa powder.
+PRO TIP: Do choose a dark chocolate orange (or bar) to melt into your milk.
+If you want to use one of the milk chocolate versions, reinforce the chocolaty-ness with a spoonful or two of cocoa powder.
 Milk chocolate alone won’t give you enough chocolate flavor.

 And I’m just going to say this: Maybe let’s get away from buying boxed hot cocoa mix.
 (Have you read the Swiss Miss package?
 Lots of additives.)

 You can also make your own hot cocoa mix and keep it in a big vat in your cabinet.
 You’ll know exactly what is in it, and it will be delicious.

 Hot chocolate is basically chocolate melted with some liquid, usually dairy.
 It is rich and generally thicker than hot cocoa.

 As delicious as I think this orange hot chocolate is, I know some of you might like yours a bit different from the way I like mine.

 Here are a few ideas for changing up the flavor and richness.